joelverhagen/joelverhagen.com/_posts/2022-05-30-azure-functions-on-vmss.md

 Other peripheral costs for running my NuGet.Insights project include Azure Storage, an App Service Plan for an admin site, a single Azure Function instance for emitting metrics, and bandwidth (talking to NuGet.org public APIs).
-These numbers were pretty much the save (give or take $0.05) between the two variants.
+These numbers were pretty much the same (give or take $0.05) between the two variants.

 ## Motivation